naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

  - <b>Naming Variables and Functions</b>: Variables and functions have to be named concisely and appropriately.
    - Booleans: If any, boolean variables would be named with the prefix 'is', and followed by the purpose of the variable.
 For example, is_home_selected or is_done
+   - Strings and Float (Numeric): If any, variables are named in singular form and the naming should be concise.
+   - Lists and Dataframes: Variables are named in plural form
  - <b>Variable Naming Convention</b>: Naming convention of variables use snake case.
 Snake case (stylized as snake_case) is the naming convention in which each space is replaced with an underscore (_) character, and words are written in lowercase.
 For example, files_df and files_df_columns
  - <b>Function Naming Convention</b>: Naming convention of variables use pascal case.
 Pascal case is a naming convention where the first letter in every word is capitalized and the rest is in lowercase.
 For example, GetJobPostingID() and GetJobTitle()
+ - <b>Unique Naming</b>: Definitions of new variables and functions should be named appropriately.
+Each variable should be used for specific purposes and there should not be more than 1 uses for specified variables.
+However, the variable values can be freely modified
+ - <b>Comments</b>: Comments added are used to provide a clear descriptions.
+When necessary, comments should be included directly above the definitions of variables or functions.
+ - <b>Functional Programming</b>: Identify instances where hard-coding can be avoided as much as possible.
+Rather than using hard-coded solutions, build functions to compute the solutions from identifiable patterns and return results with no side effects.
+If results cannot be found, return null and allow the code to move forward without being impeded.

 </details>